MonacoProtocol/sdk/readme/understanding-market-prices.md

 In addition to the market price summary, the matching pool account for that price point is also returned, offering `liquidityAmount` and `matchedAmount`.
 The sum of all the returned `liquidityAmount` values gives you all the liquidity available on the market.

-This data can then be used to form a matrix of current available odds and liquidity for users to match against.
+This data can then be used to form a matrix of current available odds and liquidity for wallets to match against.

 # In Practice